Fixing a bad skull strip

 Regenerating surfaces after the bad skull strip is fixed

-After the bad skull strip has been improved, you can run the following command to regenerate Freesurfer output based on the new brainmask.mgz:
+After the bad skull strip has been improved, you can run the following command to regenerate the final white and pial surfaces based on the new brainmask.mgz:

 recon-all -autorecon-pial -subjid <subject name>

-Do not run this command if you are conducting the tutorial!
+Do not run these commands if you are conducting the tutorial!